sindresorhus/sort-on/readme.md

 Type: `string | string[]`

-Locale(s) to use when sorting strings.
+One or more locales to use when sorting strings.

 Should be a locale string or array of locale strings that contain one or more language or locale tags.